jasonknight/sapphire/README.md

 ## Design Intentions

+* Interactive Compiler: From the ground up the language is intended to be compiled.
+* Deployment Tool: Writing a program is meaningless unless we can "deploy" or "deliver" that program to end users.
+* Comments are part of the program: There is a never ending serious of laments about the lack of documentation and comments.
+When there isn't a lack, there is a standard/style guide flame war.
+We are going to head that off at the pass by simply making formatting, indentation, and commenting part of the language itself.
+* Purely functional: This means everything is a function, and everything is can/should be done with functions.

+### Interactive Compiler

-The design idea behind the language is that it will be both interpreted and compiled.
+The design ideas behind the language is that it will be both interpreted and compiled.

 The definition of each and every function is kept as input, and